SmokieTheDEV/SmokieTheDEV/README.md

 - ⚡ Fun fact:there is more knowledge on earth rather than my number of hairs. ...
 -->
 ### Hello sup?
-I'm Aditya aka Smokie.
+I'm Aditya aka syldiumSmokie.
 I'm a Developer, currently in learning term.

 ### About me 👨‍